H.R. 7230: Buying American Cotton Act of 2026

 Has H.R.
 7230 become law yet?

-No. According to the bill metadata provided, H.R.
-7230 was introduced and referred to the House Ways and Means Committee.
-It would need to move through Congress before any credit could take effect.
+Not yet.
+It was introduced in January 2026 and referred to the House Ways and Means Committee, where it now has 76 bipartisan cosponsors.
+It would still need to pass the House and Senate before any credit could take effect.

 Based on H.R.
 7230 bill text